Glossary term

 Key Takeaways

-- It changed multiple tax rules at once rather than one isolated provision.
+- It changed multiple tax rules at once rather than creating one isolated deduction or credit.

 What the Law Changed